Do you wake up at night with pain, burning, numbness or tingling in your hands?

 Do you have numbness and tingling in your fingertips intermittently or constantly?

 Have your hands become weaker recently?
+Are you dropping things?

 What is Carpal Tunnel Syndrome?

 The carpal tunnel is located at the base of the palm and the beginning of the wrist.
 It’s an important area in your hand where the median nerve and tendons pass.

 When the tendons that pass through this confined area become inflamed, the inflammation increases pressure on the median nerve and compresses it.
 This nerve compression is referred to as carpal tunnel syndrome and causes pain, numbness and tingling.

 Patients typically notice their symptoms at night and often awake to pain, burning, numbness and tingling in their hand.
 If left untreated, patients may experience a decrease in hand strength and may begin dropping things more frequently.

 Carpal tunnel syndrome can often be managed by conservative means.
 To manage pain at night, try wearing a wrist brace while you sleep.
 The brace will hold your wrist straight and decrease pressure on your median nerve.
 Anti-inflammatories can also help reduce pain at night.